 Dislocating the wires of the solar panels.
 Pigeons and their babies moving under your solar panels can meddle with the wiring, causing electrical power issues.

-Living in a property infested by pigeons has it’s common downsites.
+Living in a property infested by pigeons has its common downsides.
 No matter the type of property and the size of infestations, those signs will be visible.

-- They carry materials for their nests leaving a trace of garbage around your home.
+- They carry materials for their nests leaving a trace of rubbish around your home.

-- When pigeons start building their nest they have to carry mud and sticks which leave traces on the way.
-You will have to deal with the constant dirt they create.They nest in places that are easier for them to reach and build in.
-Such are gutters, fan vents, chimney, etc.
+- When pigeons start building their nest they have to carry mud and sticks which leave traces along the way.
+Pigeons nest in places that are easier for them to reach and build in.
+Such are gutters, fan vents, chimneys, etc.

-- Clogged gutters and/or downspouts cause leakage on your roof and home.
-The blocked vents can be hazardous to the pigeons and to your electrical system as well.
+- Clogged gutters and/or downspouts cause leakage on your roof skirts and outer walls.
+The blocked gutters can result in serious damage to your walls and to your electrical system.

-- Pigeons are wild animals that carry bird bugs, pathogens and parasites which can cause health problems to people.
+- Pigeons are wild animals that carry bird mites, pathogens and parasites which can cause health problems to people.

-- Noise is a common bird problem.
+- Birds can be a serious nuisance.
 All birds make noise, even one bird can be as annoying as ten.